gmb2012/qlocktwo/README.md

 A QlockTwo combined with displaying of weather data from node.js webservices based on react.js

 # TODO
-- fix linting
-- real components out of it incl. graph
+- Unit Tests for react components
 - react graphing => https://github.com/jhudson8/react-chartjs
 - webservices with super agent => incl. error if external webservice is not reachable (timeout)
-- Tests
 - Documentation
 - more views => stuff for stats => averages, monthly reporting, ....
 - check for new font